- Value-Added Roles for Medical Students

 "The really innovative part is the authentic, in-depth clinical experience of students serving as patient navigators, both within our health system and also health systems in south-central Pennsylvania."

-This paper, "Socially accountable medical education: An innovative approach," (PDF), by researchers at Florida International University Herbert Wertheim College of Medicine, describes the approach, logistics, educational goals, structure and outcomes of the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).
+This paper by researchers at Florida International University Herbert Wertheim College of Medicine, describes the approach, logistics, educational goals, structure and outcomes of the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).

 This program provides a platform for the school's community-focused mission and emphasizes social accountability and interprofessional education while providing evidence-based, patient- and household-centered care.